SamHannat/SamHannat.github.io/_posts/2019-06-01-generating-fine-art.md

 description: "Using deep neural networks to generate paintings of faces."
 comments: true
 github: https://github.com/SamHannat/FineViewer
-tags: Python, Keras & Tensorflow, machine learning, data visualization
+tags: Python, Keras & Tensorflow, JavaScript, Flask, machine learning, data visualization,
 ---

 ### Use this theme as you main site